 I knew!

-I had the tools to develop the all new-delicious-fluffy-fabulous Gluten Free Water Oat Challah!!!
+I had the tools to develop the all new-delicious-fluffy-fabulous Gluten Free Oat Water Challah!!!

 As with America’s Test Kitchen, I had to go through several iterations of the recipe until I was satisfied with the result.
 I made a lot of challah!
 I had so many challahs that I actually posted for people to come pick some up!